linkerd/linkerd2-proxy/README.md

 * `make package` -- Builds a tarball at `target/release/linkerd2-proxy-${PACKAGE_VERSION}.tar.gz`.
 If `PACKAGE_VERSION` is not set in the environment, the local git SHA is used.
+* `make docker` -- Builds a Docker container image that can be used for testing.
+   If the `DOCKER_TAG` environment variable is set, the image is given this name.
+Otherwise, the image is not named.

 ### Cargo